Contact us Today: 843-224-7638

 A Note on DBT-Informed Services & Referrals

-We do generally know who does offer full DBT with adherence and proper training, since DBT therapists in communities are highly team-oriented.
+We do generally know who does offer full DBT with fidelity adherence and proper training, since DBT therapists in communities are highly team-oriented.
 (See Choosing a True DBT Therapist.)

 If you are a (new) qualified DBT provider in our community with updates on this matter, please reach out to us for our DBT adherence & proper training inquiries to be considered by us as a referral resource throughout the Carolinas if you’re virtual.